 “When we do eventually find the people from the photograph we’ll spend some time with them, get to know them, and learn about their life.
 It brings more meaning to the photos for me.
 I look at the photo and think about that person and their story.
-The whole reason I got back into photography is that I was curious about people and their stories as I traveled the world.
+The whole reason I got back into photography is that I was curious about people and their stories as I traveled.
 So the stories of the people are just as important, or perhaps even more so, than the photos themselves.”

 Not all of the photos have the attendant stories yet.
 “It’s an ongoing process” he explains.
-“I’m constantly photographing new people and scenes around Hoi An, all while keeping an eye out for people we’d like to get to know from past photos.”
+“I’m constantly photographing new people and scenes around Hoi An, all while keeping an eye out for people we’d like to get to know from past photos. ”

 About Alden & Trinh